Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Experiments

-In the previous section, the effectiveness of our method for NER is confirmed when a language is in the same language family with English.
-In this section, to explore the generalization of proposed approach on other language families, we focus on the second largest language family, i.e., Sino-Tibetan languages.
-This language family is distinct from Indo-European language family, and Chinese is the representative of Sino-Tibetan languages.
-In Chinese, sentences consist of characters, and there are no spaces between words.
-If model uses words as the smallest unit and corpus do not have the word segmentation, sentences need to be split into words, which would bring some inevitable error.
-Therefore, only the character-level embeddings are adopted in our model.
-And all tags are converted to character level.
-BAN$^{first}$, BAN$^{last}$ and BAN$^{ave}$ have the same meanings as in previous section.
+In the previous subsection, the effectiveness of the proposed method is confirmed on German and Spanish which belong to the same language family as English.
+In this subsection, to explore the generalization of the proposed method on other language families, we focus on the second largest language family, i.e., the Sino-Tibetan language family.
+This language family is distinct from the Indo-European language family, and Chinese is the most widely used Sino-Tibetan language.
+Unlike English, Chinese sentences comprise characters, and no space split these characters.
+Word-based models need to first split sentences into words if there is no word explicitly segmented in sentences, which will bring some inevitable errors.
+Therefore, only the character-level embedding based methods are considered in this subsection when no word is explicitly segmented in sentences.